Batalin-Vilkovisky structure on Hochschild cohomology with coefficients in the dual algebra: Introduction

 \section{Introduction}

-Let $A$ be an associative unital algebra projective over a commutative ring $k$.
+Let $A$ be an associative unital algebra projective over a commutative associative unital ring $k$.
 The Hochschild cohomology $k$-modules of $A$ with coefficients in an $A$-bimodule $M$,

 have been introduced by Hochschild \cite{Hochschild} and extensively studied since then.
 Operations on cohomology have been defined, such as the cup product and the Gerstenhaber bracket, making it into a Gerstenhaber algebra \cite{Gerstenhaber}.
 Tradler showed \cite{Tradler} that for symmetric algebras this Gerstenhaber algebra structure on cohomology comes from a Batalin-Vilkovisky operator (BV-operator) and Menichi extended the result \cite{Menichi}.
 As Tradler mentions, it is important to determine other families of algebras where this property holds.
 Lambre-Zhou-Zimmermann proved that this is the case for Frobenius algebras with semisimple Nakayama automorphism \cite{Lambre}.
 Independently, Volkov proved with other methods that this holds for Frobenius algebras in which the Nakayama automorphism has finite order and the characteristic of the field $k$ does not divide it \cite{Volkov}.
-It has also been shown that Calabi-Yau algebras admit the existence of a BV-operator \cite{Ginzburg}, and that this BV-structure on its cohomology is isomorphic to the one of the cohomology of the Koszul dual, for a Koszul Calabi-Yau algebra \cite{Chen}.
+It has also been shown that Calabi-Yau algebras admit the existence of a BV-operator \cite{Ginzburg}, \cite{Kowalzig}, and that this BV-structure on its cohomology is isomorphic to the one of the cohomology of the Koszul dual, for a Koszul Calabi-Yau algebra \cite{Chen}.
 More generally, for algebras with duality, see \cite{Lambre}, a BV-structure is equivalent to a Tamarkin-Tsygan calculus or a differential calculus \cite{Lambre}.
 The proofs of \cite{Ginzburg}, \cite{Lambre} and \cite{Tradler} have in common the use of Connes' differential \cite{Connes} on homology to define the BV-operator on cohomology.

-We start by giving an interpretation of Connes' differential in Hochschild cohomology with coefficients in the $A$-bimodule $A^*=Hom_k(A,k)$.
-The use of $A^*$ as bimodule of coefficients replaces the inner product which is in force for Frobenius algebras \cite{Lambre}, \cite{Tradler} as it is shown in Lemma 2.1 and Corollary 4.1.
-For symmetric algebras this induced BV-structure is isomorphic to the one given by Tradler in \cite{Tradler}.
-In the case of monomial path algebras we give a description of the $A$-bimodule structure of $A^*$ that allows us to construct an $A$-structural map on $A^*$.

-To the knowledge of the author there is no other $BV$-operator entirely independent of Connes' differential.
+More recently, efforts have been put into explicitly describing the BV-structure on the Hochschild cohomology ring of different classes of algebras, for instance group algebras \cite{LiuZhou}, exterior algebras \cite{Lu}, skew Calabi-Yau generalized Weyl algebras \cite{LiuMa}, self-injective quadratic monomial algebras \cite{GaoHou}, and self-injective Nakayama algebras \cite{Itagaki}.